 If you go back to Window Disk Management you’ll see the 2 individual drives again each showing as unallocated space.

 Despite online backup solutions you can still lose data unexpectedly if your hard drive physically fails.
 Fortunately Windows 10 Storage Spaces are an easy way to configure data redundancy using multiple hard drives even with a laptop or All-in-One PC with external USB drives.
+And using the Sabrent 2.5” SATA HDD/SDD to USB 3.0 Adapter or the Sabrent 2.5-Inch SATA to USB 3.0 Tool-Free Enclosure make it easy to reuse hard drives you may have on hand.
 Thanks for reading!